ark229/noteapp/README.md

 # THE NOTE APP
-## A web application for notetakin and organization
+## A web application for notetaking and organization